-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 });

-Before we continue the implementation, the most obvious question to ask when dealing with a plugin like DropzoneJS which makes requests for you behind the scenes is: “what sort of responses does it expect?”
+Before we continue the implementation, the most obvious question to ask when dealing with a plugin like DropzoneJS, which makes requests for you behind the scenes, is: “what sort of responses does it expect?”

 Handling Upload Success

-If the upload process is successful, the only requirement as far as your server-side code is concerned, is to return a
+If the upload process is successful, the only requirement, as far as your server-side code is concerned, is to return a

 2xx response code.
-The content and format of your response is entirely up to you, and will probably depend on how you’re using it; for example you might return a JSON object which contains a path to the uploaded file, or the path to an automatically generated thumbnail.
-For the purposes of this example we’ll simply return the contents of the file object – i.e. a bunch of metadata – provided by Multer:
+The content and format of your response is entirely up to you, and will probably depend on how you’re using it.
+For example, you might return a JSON object which contains a path to the uploaded file, or the path to an automatically generated thumbnail.
+For the purposes of this example, we’ll simply return the contents of the file object — that is, a bunch of metadata provided by Multer:

 The response will look something like this:

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.